Dikson01/dikson-s-project/README.md

 # dikson-s-project(weather)
-Thhis project show the weather of any city you are in or you want to know.
+This project show the weather of any city you are in or you want to know.